electrode-io/electrode-native/docs/getting-started/getting-started.md

 $ ern add react-native-ernnavigation-api
 ```
 {% sample lang="android" %}
-2) Mofify the `index.android.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.
+2) Modify the `index.android.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.

 {% sample lang="ios" %}
 2) Modify the `index.ios.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.